frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_action.md

 > Introduced in Version 12

- Quality Action is a standard features to allow implementation of corrective and preventive actions.
+ Quality Action is a standard feature to allow implementation of corrective and preventive actions.
 This will meet compliance with industry regulations including GMP, ISO 9001 and 14001, TSCA, REACH, etc.

  Quality Action process workflows provide a controlled environment and reduce the risk of repeat issues by ensuring that defined solutions and processes are met.